 In this simple lesson, I will show you how to draw a face filled with basic effects and featuring a neutral expression.
 Of course, our goal is not to draw a realistic character, but just a fun and appealing cartoon face using simple lines, shapes and colors.
-As you can see below, adding a few dark shapes in strategic places can help create more depth and volume inside your illustration.
+As you can see above, adding a few dark shapes in strategic places can help create more depth and volume inside your illustration.
 Ready?
 Let's start this fun cartoon tutorial now ...

 Before proceeding with this lesson, you can try the video version of this cute cartoon face below.
 You will learn how to draw the basic elements (like the eyes, the mouth and the nose) and how to add simple effects using only different colors.

 First, you can start the written tutorial by adding a large oval shapes and two curved lines (displayed in pink below).
 Using this template, draw the eyes, the nose, the mouth and the eyebrows using large and pointed strokes.
 You can also add hair, the jaw and the chin using more curved lines.
 Thinner lines are added on the forehead and above the chin.
 Now that the face is drawn, you can erase all pink outlines.